simonsarris/site-simonsarris/src/markdown-pages/stories/stories.md

 title: "Stories"
 ---

-This is a (probably incomplete) list of stories, most of which were originally published on my [newsletter](https://simonsarris.substack.com).
-If the newsletter post only contained a story, it might just be a link to that post.
+Here is a (probably incomplete) list of stories I have told, most of which were originally published on my [newsletter](https://simonsarris.substack.com).
+If the newsletter post only contained the story, I may link to that post instead.

 [The Oak Tree](/stories/oak-tree) - August 25th, 2020